LocalToasty/toastylisp/doc/spec.md

 Applies the arguments `arg_1` ... `arg_n` to the procedure `proc`.
 If the number of arguments matches the number of the procedure's parameters, the procedure's body is evaluated with its parameters `param_i` defined as `arg_i`.
-If too few arguments are supplied, the function is *curried*, meaning that a new procedure with the first *n* parameters already bound to `arg_1` to `arg_n` is returned.
 The number of arguments must not surpass the number of the procedures parameters.

 ```lisp